My kids are way better behaved after a trip to the park, but unfortunately are a little like me and much prefer to be snug and warm inside.

 Pack a flask of hot chocolate: We have some camping cups that we take along so when the going gets tough we can sit down and warm up with a treat.
 Sometimes we take mini marshmallows too.

 Play games: Running around does wonders for warming them up and is fun for the grown ups too!
 My older two like What Time is it, Mr Wolf?
-Tig and Peter Rabbit (the kids pretend to be Lily and Peter and Daddy chases them as Mr McGregor) are firm favourites.
+Peter Rabbit (the kids pretend to be Lily and Peter and Daddy chases them as Mr McGregor) is a firm favourite too.

 Take crafts outside: Want to paint?
 Bundle up and take it outside.
 You can paint on paper or leaves and twigs from the garden.
-You could glue and stick things from nature.
+You could glue and stick things from nature and make nature faces or animals.

 Make a nature bracelet: My big girl and her friends enjoy wrapping sticky tape around their wrists and adding bits and pieces as they walk along.
 You would have to do this over their coats, but it still works.